-Three to five years in the wild: up to ten years in captivity.
+About 8 years in the wild, up to 15 years in Zoos.

 Red pandas have a taste for bamboo, but unlike their larger relatives, they eat many other foods as well: fruit, acorns, roots, and eggs.
 Similar to giant pandas, they have a modified wrist bone that acts as a sixth digit or thumb.